cdbst/tackjoo/README.md

   * How Kakaopay payment function on commercial website works.
   * How to bypass Akamai sensor cookie that obstacle(or detect) other type of web bots with an Electon appliation.
   * How to implement an Electon app with a legacy React.js.
+  * How to hook network data (http protocol data) with Electron application.

 ## installation dev env